One-Room, Country, & Historic Schools of Bourbon County, Kansas

 In 1986, the college acquired the Pittsburg School of Beauty from Pittsburg State University.

 In 2004, FSCC purchased the Sisters of Mercy Convent upon its closing.
 The college renovated the space for community rooms and the nursing program.
 The same year, the college remodeled a wing of the former Miami County Hospital at 501 S. Hospital Drive in Paola, which became the Miami County Campus.
-This expansion nearly doubled the campus in Paola and created more opportunities for programs in the northern tier.
+This expansion nearly doubled the size of the campus in Paola and created more opportunities for programs in the northern tier.

 The college is at 2108 South Horton Street in Fort Scott, Kansas.